 The major in Film Studies requires 9 courses, 4 of which must be at the 300 or 400 level.
-No more than 4 courses listed with any single department can count toward the major.
-The requirements are:
+No more than 4 courses from any single department or major (other than FLM) can count toward the film major.

 1. Three core courses.